Wedding FAQs

 How should I dress for the Saturday Ceremony?

-In Indian weddings, there is traditionally a difference between ceremony and evening attire.
-For the morning Fusion Ceremony, you can wear Indian attire including sarees or lehengas, or your "Sunday Best".
-Men can opt for kurta pajamas, sherwanis, or a dressy outfit they feel comfortable in.
+In Indian weddings, there is traditionally a difference between the ceremony and evening attire.
+For the morning Fusion Ceremony, typical Indian attire includes sarees for women or kurta pajama for men.
+Otherwise, semi-formal/cocktail attire is also appropriate.

 What about the Saturday Evening Reception?

 Saturday evening is all about bringing your best wedding attire!
-Whether that’s a classic formal gown, Indian attire, a suit, or your best wedding outfit, the goal is to dress your best and celebrate in style.
-If you’d love to participate in the cultural fusion, Indian evening wear is always welcome.
+Whether that is formal wedding attire with dresses, gowns, or suits, or joining in formal Indian attire, the goal is to dress your best and celebrate in style.

 Ultimately, what’s most important?